DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

 This is the key observation.
 The gradient of the loss with respect to a layer matrix is not an arbitrary full-rank matrix.
 For one example, it has the simplest possible structure: one left direction times one right direction.

-That is already enough to explain why low rank should appear.

 ## Step 2: a mini-batch still gives a low-rank update

 Now suppose the mini-batch size is $B$.
 The stochastic gradient is the average of $B$ single-example gradients: